Pierced Pottery: Basket Faves & Influence

 Pierced work was very popular in both silver and pottery in the 18th century (particularly the latter half) in England and Europe.
 I haven’t found specific information claiming so, but piercing seems a wonderful blend of form and function: the cut-outs allow air circulation (for food service and storage) while both visually defining form and lightening materials (silver, clay, wood) that can otherwise appear a bit more heavy or dense.
 (I sometimes envy glass’ ability to be simultaneously solid and transparent.)
 I also enjoy pierced elements in architecture, furniture, clothing, and many more mediums.

 So, I’ve yet to get started on my own cut-outs, but have done some drawings, am very excited about minimal and maximal piercing (particularly for fruit bowls and baskets), and collected some of my favorite basket-y forms by fellow studio potters mixed in with ones from the 18th c. for you below.
-Enjoy, and stay tuned for some pierced pots from my own studio!
+Enjoy, check out my new Pinterest board Cut-out & Cagey, and stay tuned for some pierced pots from my own studio!

 From top left: Rebecca Chappell; Shorthose & Heath creamware; and Kari Radasch.
 Second row: Dr. Wall chestnut basket, c.
 1750s; and Bryan Hopkins.
 Third row: Baddelly creamware basket, c. mid 1700s; and Creamware basket, c.
 18th century.
 Fourth row: Brian Jones; and Bruce Cochrane.
 Fifth row: Odette fruitbowl w. silver stand; Steven Godfrey; and Monticello creamware basket (reproduction).
 Sixth row: Malene Mullertz; and Julie Crosby.
 Seventh row: Spode Pierced Creamware Basket and Stand, c.
 1820.
 Last row: Sunshine Cobb; and Remodelista ‘Farmer’s market basket’.